scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

 functions, second virial coefficients, Flory-Huggins :math:`\chi` parameters, bulk isothermal compressibilities, and spinodal decomposition temperatures.
-A full description of PRISM theory and the nature of these correlation functions can be found in our recent work. :cite:`pyPRISM`
+A full description of PRISM theory and the nature of these correlation functions can be found in our previous work. :cite:`pyPRISM`

 Installation
 ------------